• Skip to primary navigation

 • Use spicy Italian sausage if you like to shake things up a bit!

-• Serve Italian Focaccia Bread or whip up my Stovetop Veggie Sandwich for easy weeknight meal.
+• Serve with focaccia bread or whip up my easy veggie sandwich for easy weeknight meal.

 Storage tips